-Only those employed in qualification positions in accordance with the WissZeitVG are entitled to the exception.
+Only those employees in qualification positions in accordance with the WissZeitVG are entitled to the exception.
 The maximum permissible extension of the maximum fixed-term period depends on the time of employment.
 The following currently applies:

-- An application for extension of the contract by up to 12 months beyond the maximum fixed term can be submitted if the employment relationship existed between 1 March 2020 and 30 September 2020.
+An application for extension of the contract by up to 12 months beyond the maximum fixed term can be submitted if the employment relationship existed between 1 March 2020 and 30 September 2020.

-- An application for extension of the contract by up to 6 months beyond the maximum fixed term can be submitted if the employment relationship existed between 1 October 2020 and 31 March 2021.
+An application for extension of the contract by up to 6 months beyond the maximum fixed term can be submitted if the employment relationship existed between 1 October 2020 and 31 March 2021.

 There is no application deadline for an extension.
 If an employee realises in two years that the six-year period has been reached and the doctoral or habilitation project has not yet been completed, the contract can still be extended at that time, provided the employment relationship existed within the stipulated period.